MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-data-connector.md

-description: Learn how to use Azure Data Explorer data in Power BI. ms.reviewer: danyhoter ms.topic: how-to ms.date: 12/13/2022
+description: Learn how to use Azure Data Explorer data in Power BI. ms.reviewer: danyhoter ms.topic: how-to ms.date: 12/29/2022

 #Customer intent: As a data analyst, I want to understand connection options in Power BI so I can choose the option most appropriate to my scenario.
 ---

 # Use Azure Data Explorer data in Power BI

 In this article, you'll learn about the different ways in which you can connect Azure Data Explorer as a data source to Power BI.
-Once connected, you can proceed to build Power BI reports and visualizations.
+Once connected, you can proceed to build Power BI reports.

 ## Prerequisites